kaarthic/interview-preparation/Groupon Interview Questions.md

 }
 ```

-* **When designing an API between front-end/UI code and backend servers, what technologies would you choose and more importantly, why would you choose one over the other?**

-* **Find the number of substrings which are palindrome.**

 * **Given that integers are read from a data stream.
 Find median of elements read so far in efficient way.**

 ```